U.S.-Japan-Australia Medics Come Together to Support Yama Sakura 89

-U.S. Army Soldiers assigned to the 7456th Medical Operation Readiness Unit from Iowa, 1st (Australian) Division Soldiers, and the Japan Ground Self-Defense Force (JGSDF) members provide medical support during Exercise Yama Sakura 89 on Camp Itami, Japan, Aug.
-29th, 2025.
+U.S. Army Soldiers assigned to the 456th Medical Operations Readiness Unit out of Iowa, 1st (Australian) Division Soldiers, and the Japan Ground Self-Defense Force (JGSDF) medical personnel work alongside each other to provide medical support during Yama Sakura 89 on Camp Itami, Japan, Aug.
+31st, 2025.
 As a part of U.S. Army Pacific's Operation Pathways, the 45th iteration of Yama Sakura exercise, YS 89, is the third U.S. Army, Japan Ground Self-Defense Force (JGSDF) and Australian Army command post exercise based in Japan.
 Ground Staff Office (GSO) Training, Evaluation, Education, Research and Development Command (TERCOM), Ground Component Command (GCC) and Middle Army from the Japan Ground Self-Defense Force and 1st Division from the Australian Army train together with Soldiers of the U.S. Army I Corps, 25th Infantry Division, U.S. Army Japan and the 3rd Marine Division in a Joint environment to strengthen multi-domain and cross-domain interoperability and readiness to ensure a free and open Indo-Pacific.
-(U.S. Army video production by Spc.
+(U.S. Army photo by Spc.
 Abreanna Goodrich)

 |Date Taken: